PostHog/posthog.com/contents/tutorials/zendesk-session-replays.md

 ![Zendesk to session replay video](../images/tutorials/zendesk-session-replays/zendesk.mp4)

-> **Bonus:** Beyond a session replay link, you can customize this pattern with information like:
+> **Bonus:** Beyond a session replay link, you can customize the content for the ticket with information like:
 > - User ID
 > - Report event ID
 > - Admin links